 This afternoon we hike among the fascinating eternal fires of Chimera at nearby Olympos, a site mentioned in Homer’s Illiad.
 Olympos became one of the six leading cities of the Lycian federation, and was invaded and settled by Cilician pirates during the 1st century B.C.
 Though fueled by natural gas – mostly methane – seeping through cracks in the earth, the mythical Chimaera was thought to be a savage beast who spouted fire from its mouth.

-There may be time for a final swim at the white pebble beach here before continuing to Antalya and our early evening flight to Istanbul.
-Upon arrival, we say goodbye to our guide and are transferred to the hotel.
+Our day concludes with a picturesque stroll through old-town Antalya before an early evening flight to Istanbul.
+Upon arrival, we say goodbye to our guide and are transferred to our hotel.
 This evening you may enjoy dinner on your own at one of the city’s many fine restaurants - your guide will be happy to make recommendations.

 Levni Hotel & Spa, Istanbul